cs1302uga/cs1302-tutorials/packages.md

 to let `javac` know where the _compiled_ version of that depedency is.

 1. Let's extend the code we just finished.
 Create a `cs1302.util.HelloUtility` class under `src`.
-   **Remember,** the fully qualified name implies a specific directory structure and package statement requirement with respect to `HelloUtility.java`.
+   **Remember,** the fully qualified name (FQN) implies a specific directory structure and package statement requirement with respect to `HelloUtility.java`.
 You will need to add the `util` directory in the proper place in your current directory hierarchy.